 I, I, I. Just to let you know there are many, many mentions of 'I' in this section!
 My lovely grandad used to say “mind the I, I, I” and he was right but on this occasion I am going for it!
 This is a little bit about me, my story so far.
 I was born in Dublin, one of twins.
-My twin sister is older than me and likes to remind me of that occasionally!
-She is amazing and I am immensely proud of her.
-At the moment, she is currently working on a selection of card designs for The Pear in Paper, I will keep you updated.
 Dublin was a great place to grow up, I seemed to spend much of my time cycling around on a green bike or on the cross-bar of someone’s BMX.
 It was busy, all hustle and bustle, the double decker bus-stop was outside our front gate.
 I loved it.

 Both environments gave me very different outlooks on life.

-I met my soul mate, my now husband, just out of school and we decided to settle down quite quickly.
 I went to college to study environmental management and absolutely loved it.
 This combined with my love for art was my calling.
-With my husband being from Donegal, we decided to settle down here and here we still are, three amazing kids and a dog later.
+I decided to settle down in county donegal.

-When the youngest headed to school, I decided it was time to pursue my dream.
+in 2015, I decided it was time to pursue my dream.
 To set up a workshop where I would spend all day creating and painting with not a care in the world.
 I could open all the windows and doors and let the air breeze through.
 It didn’t quite work out that way.
 It was a dream but I had to fight for it!
 Starting up my own business was not as straight forward as I imagined.
 But, I stayed focused and kept my eye on the prize.
 Almost three years later, I have set up a small but, steadily growing, sustainable business.
-My highlight was when, in 2016, I restored a treadle based letterpress (affectionately named Florrie) and today we are inseparable, we are a great team, a force to be reckoned with.
+My highlight was when, in 2016, I restored a treadle based press (affectionately named Florrie) and today we are inseparable, we are a great team, a force to be reckoned with.
 She prints with such precision and grace.
-Every day, the smell of ink, the whizz of the fly wheel, the ding of the bell as the rollers ink the plate are little reminders of why I love what I do and why we all should fight for our dreams.
+Every day, the smell of ink, the whizz of the fly wheel, the 'ding' as the rollers ink the plate are little reminders of why I love what I do and why we all should fight for our dreams.
 Florrie, the letterpress platen was built in 1872 and uses no motor or electricity, I love that I can make a living with this 145-year-old machine.
 Who knew?

 I have many loves.
 My family and friends.
 Get togethers, where every one is eating good food and all chatting together about nothing in particular but, it means everything.

-I love to go walking.
-Walking allows me to catch up on nature, to see the changing seasons, to look at leaves and lichen on stone walls.
+I love nature, the ever changing seasons, to get outside where I can spend ages looking at leaves and lichen on stone walls.